leonfullxr/leonfullxr/README.md

 # Technical Skills
 * Fluent in Stack Overflow dialect *(read-only mode)*
-* Advanced Googling Certification *(PhD level, pending final exam)*
+* Advanced Googling Certification
-* Certified "Turning-it-off-and-on-again" expert
+* Certified Turning it off and on again expert
-* Dockerizing existential crises (containers still occasionally leak)

 If ‘Commit and Hope’ becomes an industry-standard methodology, I’m switching to Arch.